Capital Life: Relaunch and demise

 Upon the merger of Capital Radio PLC and GWR Group PLC, 'Capital Life' was mooted to become the Digital alternative to BBC Radio 2 and preparations were made for Capital Gold and Capital Life to be merged into one 'super station'.
 Later, these plans were quietly abandoned by GCap Media, and Capital Gold rebranded to 'Gold'.

 In its final two years, Life had no presenters.
-Quietly, the weekend presenters were dropped, later followed by all weekday programming aside from the live breakfast show.
-This too was later dropped, and the station broadcast non-stop music with news bulletins every hour for the remainder of its life.
-The only other non music items heard were promotions for GCap Media products such as CD releases associated with its other radio stations, Classic FM and theJazz, and an afternoon 'showbiz' report, which was produced internally by the GCap News team.
+Quietly, the weekend presenters were dropped, followed by all weekday programming aside from the live breakfast show.
+This was later dropped, and the station broadcast non-stop music with news bulletins every hour for the remainder of its life.
+The only other non-music items heard were promotions for GCap Media products such as CD releases associated with its other radio stations, Classic FM and theJazz, and an afternoon 'showbiz' report produced internally by the GCap News team.